-Featuring authors of several articles, this seminar launches a fully open access special issue of the journal ‘Disasters’, focused on some of the core challenges faced in the drylands and the question of how best to provide support amidst difficult circumstances.
+Featuring authors of several articles, this seminar launched a fully open access special issue of the journal ‘Disasters’, focused on some of the core challenges faced in the drylands and the question of how best to provide support amidst difficult circumstances.

 Africa’s drylands are not inherently vulnerable, despite the impression created by unnuanced crisis narratives which, in many instances, obscure both the resilience and diversity of these regions, while depoliticising many of the deeper structural forces at play.